gizmonicus/beanstalk-php/README.md

 ## Docker Compose
 You can run the image manually if you would like using docker commands, but for convenience, I have added a docker-compose.yaml file that handles mappings of ports, volumes, and environment variables for you.
 This way you can run and restart this image with a few shortcut commands.
 You will need to install docker-compose to take advantage of these features.
 It is best to install docker-compose through pip (you may need to install python-pip through your package manager), but you may also be able to install it through your operating system's package manager.
 For more details, see https://docs.docker.com/compose/install/

+## UID/GID
+When working with docker, sometimes you will have need to mount a directory into the container in a way that it can be written to.
+This can pose a challenge because the container has its own UID/GID space that is baked into the image on build.
+So if apache has a UID of 33 in the container, that may be some entirely different user on the host OS.
+To overcome this, the run.sh script looks for two environment variables: MYUID and MYGID.
+This will override the apache user's UID and GID.
+By setting these variables to your own UID/GID will allow the apache user to effectively have your permissions on the host OS.

 # Working with docker-compose

 ## Edit docker-compose.yaml